How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

-Although advances (of up to 50%) can be paid already from the date the PMP is approved (article 65 §4 of the EMFF regulation).
+Advances (of 50%) can be paid by the Member State already from the date the PMP is approved (article 65 §4 of the EMFF regulation).

 - Which expenditure by a PO is eligible for aid under article 66 of the EMFF regulation for developing and implementing PMPs?

 Any expenditure on developing or implementing measures in a PMP should include:

 - expenditure for work by PO staff on these measures (i.e. whatever proportion of their salary equates to the time spent on the measures)

 - any expenditure for travel, outside services, overheads or minor supplies that is incurred by the PO on the measures.